-The proper file explorer with dark mode turned on should look like this (as shown in the screenshot below).
+The file explorer with dark mode turned on should look like this:

 “Choose your default app mode” missing or not working

-If you don’t see the said “choose your default app mode” option in the personalize settings, your Windows 10 probably does not have the version 1809 update installed.
+If you do not see the “Choose your default app mode” option in the personalize settings, your Windows 10 probably does not have the version 1809 update installed.
 As mentioned before, the dark mode feature is only available in Windows 10 with version 1809 update or later.
 Try to run Windows Update by going to Settings, then Update & Security to check for updates.
-Optionally, you can try to run the Windows Update assistant which can be downloaded from here.
+Alternatively, you can try running the Windows Update assistant, which can be downloaded from here.

 Sometimes, outdated graphics drivers can cause issues with dark mode in Windows 10.
 To fix this issue, you can try updating your graphics drivers.
 Here’s how to do it: